dmark/auth0-rules-per-app/README.md

 We find out which application a rule applies (or does not apply) by looking at the Rules script and using string Regular Expressions to parse it.

 There are two preferable algorithms to achieve this.
-Following are the pusedo code.
+Following are the pseudo code.
 We have used the code which executes faster:
 ### More readable code
 Since the problem statement is around rules per client, a readable code will be to loop through each client and find out all matching rules for the client